Visa Inc.: Confrontation with Walmart over high fees

 In June 2016, the Wall Street Journal reported that Walmart threatened to stop accepting Visa cards in Canada.
 Visa objected saying that consumers should not be dragged into a dispute between the companies.
 In January 2017, Walmart Canada and Visa reached a deal to allow the continued acceptance of Visa.

 Dispute with Kroger over high credit card fees

 In March 2019, U.S. retailer Kroger announced that its 250-strong Smith's chain would stop accepting Visa credit cards as of April 3, 2019, due to the cards' high swipe fees.
 Kroger's California-based Foods Co stores stopped accepting Visa cards in August 2018.
 Mike Schlotman, Kroger's executive vice president/chief financial officer, said Visa had been "misusing its position and charging retailers excessive fees for a long time."
 In response, Visa issued a statement saying it was "unfair and disappointing that Kroger is putting shoppers in the middle of a business dispute."
-As of October 31, 2019, Kroger has settled their dispute with Visa and is now accepting the payment method.
+As of October 31, 2019, Kroger has settled its dispute with Visa and is now accepting the payment method.